lekhrajdinkar/02-spring/01_aws/05_decoupling/01_SQS.md

   - default :  `4 days`
 - **visibility timeout** :o:
   - 0-12 hr
+  - consumer could call this api to get more time.
   - ![img_4.png](../99_img/decouple/sqs/img_4.png)
+  - if too low, then may get duplicate.
 - **Long polling**  :o:
   - Consumer can optionally “wait” for messages to arrive, if there are none in the queue
   - set `message receive wait time` : (1-20 sec)
   - pattern : poll-1 API -- wait 10 sec -- poll-1 API -- wait 10 sec ...
-  - long poll preferred : more gap in poll api calls, but increase **latency**
+  - long poll **preferred** : more gap in poll api calls, but increase **latency**
+    - save cpu cycle, save money.
+- DLQ must also be a standard queue
+- **Delivery delay**

 ### 2. FIFO
 - name : has suffix `.fifo`
 - keep single consumer